Reshaping Neural Representation via Associative, Presynaptic Short-Term Plasticity: Analysis of STD sensitivity functions and frequency-domain response

 and using \eqref{appx-eq:dm-dU} together with \eqref{appx-eq:m-propto-w0} yields

 These are exactly the dynamics stated in the main text (Eq.~\eqref{eq:fw0fU-dynamics}, with $\nu^0(t)$ denoted there as $\nu_j^0(t)$).

-\subsection{Analysis of STD sensitivity functions and frequency-domain response}
+\section{Analysis of STD sensitivity functions and frequency-domain response}

 This appendix analyzes the properties of the sensitivity functions $f^{w_0}(t)$ and $f^{U}(t)$ and the effective presynaptic learning term $C^Z(t)=f^Z(t)\nu(t)$, starting from the closed weak-coupling dynamics derived in Appendix~\ref{appx-subsec:fw0fU-derivation} (equivalently, main text Eq.~\eqref{eq:fw0fU-dynamics}).
-For notational simplicity, we omit synaptic indices.
+For notational simplicity, we omit synaptic indices and write $\nu(t)$ for the deterministic presynaptic rate in the weak-coupling baseline (i.e., $\nu(t)\equiv \nu^0(t)$ in Eq.~\eqref{eq:fw0fU-dynamics}).